Graduate Student Coordinator, 2022-2023:

 - His primary interests include language variation and socio-historical linguistics (especially the influences of literacy on processes of language change), Old English, early Middle English, early English paleography and manuscript studies, and regional and social dialectology.
 He is also interested in Linguistic theory, especially diachronic phonology and syntax and contemporary varieties of English.
 Some of his publications include The Politics of Early Old English Sound Change (Academic Press, 1983), “New Methods in Old English Dialectology,” in Quantitative Analyses of Linguistic Structure, P. Eckert, ed.
 (Academic Press, 1986), “Old English Dialects,” in Cambridge History of the English Language, and other articles on literacy, contemporary American English, lexicography.

 Ralph Williams (English) – email@example.com

 - Ralph Williams is a Professor in the Department of English at the University of Michigan.
 He has studied 15 languages including Greek, Hebrew and Aramaic, and uses Italian, French, and Latin, especially frequently.
 He specializes in Medieval and Renaissance literature, Shakespeare, literary theory, comparative literature and Biblical studies.
-He has taught such wide-ranging courses as The Bible in English, plus the literature of Chaucer to Frederick Douglass, to the works of Primo Levi and the Memory of Auschwitz.
+He has taught such wide-ranging courses as The Bible in English, the literature of Chaucer to Frederick Douglass, and the works of Primo Levi and the Memory of Auschwitz.
 Professor Williams was Associate Chair of the Department of English (for the second time) from 1999 to 2002.
 He also served from 1996 to 1999 as Director of the Program on Studies in Religion.
 While Associate Chair of the English Department, he was instrumental in creating and developing the Royal Shakespeare Company Residency program at the University of Michigan.
 In addition, he continues to work closely with the University Musical Society to further the activities of the RSC Residency.